simhnna/iliasCorrector/readme.md

 * Create the directory `iliasCorrector/data`
 * Start the web interface

-* For each assignment you want to correct, extract the submissions of the students into a subdirectory of `iliasCorrector/data` (`iliasCorrector/data/assignment_1` for example)
+* For each assignment you want to correct, extract the submissions of the students into a subdirectory of `data` (`data/assignment_1` for example)

 * Go to http://localhost:5000/
-* Press `Synchronize Exercises` to read `iliasCorrector/data` and create entries for the submissions in the database.
+* Press `Synchronize Exercises` to read `data` and create entries for the submissions in the database.
 Note that each exercise (subdirectory) can only be imported one time.
 Currently exercises can not be updated.
 So make sure the directory contains all the necessary files.
 * Grades are imported from a csv file of the following format that resides in the assignments' directory: